 Setting up Approvers

-- Go to Approver Setup > Purchase Approvers > New Purchase Approver to open the Purchase Approver window.
+- Go to Approver Setup > Purchase Approvers > New Purchase Approver to open the Purchase Approver screen.

 - Enter the name of an Approver.
-The rest of their details will fill-in automatically.
+The rest of their details will auto-fill.

-- You can untick Notify by Email if the user has direct access to the Purchasing System.
-If they are a non-system user, you must enter their name and email address and tick Notify by Email
+- If the user has direct access to the Purchasing System, uncheck Notify by Email.
+If they are a non-system user, enter their name and email address and check Notify by Email

 Setting up requesters

-- Go to Setup > Codes Maintenance > Requesters to open the Add Requesters window.
+- Go to Setup > Codes Maintenance > Requesters to open the Add Requesters screen.

 To modify the details of an existing Requester, click Edit.